HPS 0410 Einstein for Everyone

 https://commons.wikimedia.org/wiki/File:Geiger_Counter_(PSF).png

 So far everything seems reasonable.
 What Schroedinger realized was that there was quite some arbitrariness in our division between Schroedinger evolution and wave collapse.
-It was quite possible for that one collapse to be magnified.
-The decay products of the one decaying atom might trigger the collapse of others.
-So instead of having just one atom entering into a superposition over 53 minutes, we might have very many atoms all coupled together entering the superposed state after 53 minutes.
+It was quite within quantum theory for the formation of superpositions to be magnified by drawing in other atoms.
+The two components of the superposition of a decaying atom will each interact with other atoms.
+These atoms then enter into the superposition and the superposition grows larger.
+Instead of having just one atom entering into a superposition over 53 minutes, we might have very many atoms all coupled together entering the superposed state after 53 minutes.

 The cat paradox arises when we push this process of amplification to an extreme.
 Instead of coupling the one atom of NP23193 to a collection of other radioactive atoms, we couple it to the 1025 atoms of cat.
 The coupling is simple, although cruel.
 A Geiger counter is set up to sense the decay of the atom.
 If it decays, the Geiger counter will trigger the opening of a can of poison.
 The atom, Geiger counter, poison and cat are all enclosed in a box.